At Colorado State, a first-generation student is one whose parent(s) have not completed a bachelor’s degree.

 During your college experience, you will meet thousands of people.
 I encourage you to take the opportunity to build your network and grow relationships with them.
 You never know who might change your life and be able to provide you with a new opportunity.
 I have found both work and academic opportunities thanks to the staff and students I’ve met at CSU.

 Every day we make decisions that help us move forward in our lives.
 We come across opportunities that will enhance our academic journey and we must be wise in the decisions we make.
 Take advantage of the opportunities you see in college — not everyone will have the same privilege as you.
 Be ambitious and never stop finding ways to help yourself grow into the person you would like to become.

 Always be aware that not everything you plan will work out and that is okay.
 Remain gracious and keep your head held high.
 For instance, I started out as a double major at CSU.
 After some time, I realized that getting outside experience through jobs and internships was more important to me than double majoring, so I dropped my second major.

 That was a tough choice, but it was right for my goals.
 It’s important to focus in on the opportunities that are right for you.

 There have been numerous times in my life where I wanted to just stop what I was doing and quit.
 I have no doubt that you will deal with moments like these, too.

-On these occasions, remind yourself that you’re not just letting yourself down but those who believe in you as well.
-Whether that is family, mentors, friends, or past educators, these people believe in you.
+On these occasions, remind yourself that you’re not just letting yourself down, but you might be letting those who believe in you down, as well.
+Whether it’s family, mentors, friends, or past educators, these people believe in you.

 You must keep pushing forward until you are satisfied with the level of higher education you wish to achieve.
 Remind yourself that you are a first-generation scholar — there is great power in that.
 Know that you’re not just doing this for yourself but you’re doing it for the people you wish to inspire.